 Dog Packs – Can’t My Dog Carry His Own Stuff?

 In a word, yes, your dog can carry his own gear.
 This requires a dog pack.
 There are several “pros” to having your dog wear a pack.
 The first is that it will make your pack a bit lighter.
 A pack also acts as a harness.
-On the trail harnesses are probably better than collars and more comfortable for your dog if he is on leash.
+On the trail, harnesses are probably better than collars and more comfortable for your dog if he is on a leash.
 Some dog packs include hydration bladders which is an easier way to carry water.

-Watch the weight of your dog’s pack however.
+Watch the weight of your dog’s pack, however.
 You don’t want to overburden him.
 Younger healthy dogs can carry about 25% of their own body weight.
 That’s a good place to start.
 Some dogs will be able to carry more, some much less.
 Either way, practice and test this out before going on your backpacking trip.

 Make sure your dog is properly fitted for his pack.
 You’ll want to measure his girth, just behind his front legs with a tape measure.
 Most packs will come in a variety of sizes and be somewhat adjustable.
-Packs vary in size, style and capacity.
+Packs vary in size, style, and capacity.